 Business Savvy Community

-The Healthy Living Community is shared by residential students who are committed to healthy habits for good mental, physical and emotional health.
-This includes abstaining from substances such as alcohol, marijuana, tobacco products, illicit drugs, and misuse of prescription drugs.
-The community is one that provides respect, appreciation and support for students that choose a healthy living lifestyle and connects like-minded individuals for continued support throughout their first year.
-Students wishing to live in this environment agree not to consume alcohol, use illicit drugs or introduce any harmful substances into the designated environment and will sign a pledge agreeing so.
-Students who choose to live within the Healthy Living Community will have the opportunity to participate in programs and activities with campus partners that support their commitment to a substance free lifestyle, to support a healthy mind and body.
+The Healthy Living Community is supported by the Health Educator and houses students who are committed to healthy habits for good mental, physical and emotional health.
+Students wishing to live in this environment will sign a pledge and agree not to consume alcohol, use illicit drugs or introduce any harmful substances into the designated environment.
+Students who choose to live in this community will partner with the Health Educator to offer and participate in programs and activities with campus partners to promote a substance free lifestyle.

 Service and Sustainability

-The Service and Sustainability Community provides an environment that encourages students to broadly explore the connection between environmentalism, social justice, and giving back to the community around them.
-The Service & Sustainability Community will include opportunities for students to consciously expand their awareness and apply their knowledge of environmental responsibility, social issues that affect our local, national and global communities, and how to advocate for positive change.
-Students will be provided with opportunities to work alongside campus partners in both structured and informal ways to affect change.
+The Service and Sustainability Community is supported by the Sustainability Office and faculty who support broadly explore the connection between environmentalism, social justice, and giving back to the community around them.
+The Service & Sustainability Community will include opportunities for students to engage in sustainability initiatives and work alongside campus partners in both structured and informal ways to encourage environmental responsibility, and advocate for positive change.
 All students, regardless of major, are invited to participate within this community to explore different methods of sustainability and how it affects the world around us.